Bios4Biol/intronSeeker/doc/SIMULATION.md

 To simulate Full-random RNA-seq data, several commands are implemeted :

-1. Generate a fasta file which contains random sequences.
-The simulation parameters are number of sequence, maximum and minimum lengths of the generated sequences.
+1. Generate a FASTA file which contains random sequences.
+Simulation parameters are number of sequence(s), maximum and minimum lengths of generated sequences.

-2. Insert random introns in a multi-fasta file (i.e. the generated random contigs).
+2. Insert random introns in a FASTA file (i.e. the generated random contigs).
-This produces a multi-fasta file with the contigs containing introns and a text file containing inserted introns' description and location information.
+This produces a FASTA file with contigs containing introns and a TEXT file containing inserted introns' description and location information.

 3. Use [Grinder](https://sourceforge.net/projects/biogrinder/) program to